Easter: Old Testament

 • Sing together an Easter song or hymn, such as “He Sent His Son” (Children’s Songbook, 34–35) or “He Is Risen!”
 (Hymns, no. 199).
 Invite the children to share how they feel when they sing these songs.
 What do these songs teach us about Heavenly Father and Jesus Christ?
 Invite the children to write their testimonies of the Savior to share at home with their families.

-For a summary of what happened during the last week of the Savior’s life, see “Holy Week” at ComeuntoChrist.org/2016/easter/easter-week.
+For a summary of what happened during the last week of the Savior’s life, see “Holy Week” and ComeuntoChrist.org/easter-week.
 For scriptures about the events of the Savior’s final week, see “The Last Week: Atonement and Resurrection” in Harmony of the Gospels (in the Bible appendix).

 Come Follow Me With Living Scriptures “Remember Him” Lesson ideas